gpsites/objectivismseminar.com/index.md

 Here is what we have planned:

-* Monday January 8, 8:00: [Mountain][mtn]: We begin Ayn Rand's _[Atlas Shrugged][book]_.
-Please be prepared for a general pace of one chapter per session!
+* Monday January 22, 8:00: [Mountain][mtn]: We continue Ayn Rand's _[Atlas Shrugged][book]_ with Part 1, Chapter 2.
+(Please be prepared for a general pace of one chapter per session!)
 We will be using resources like ARI's [Teacher's Guide](https://aynrand.org/wp-content/uploads/2020/11/Atlas-Shrugged-Teaching-Guide.pdf) [and others](https://courses.aynrand.org/atlas-project-resources-and-policies/) to aid the discussion.

 [![Atlas Shrugged][cover]{:style="margin-left:2em;max-width:25em;box-shadow: 5px 5px 15px grey;"}][book]